Vitality review – is it the best health and life insurance?

 Now onto the interesting part, how does the Vitality point scheme work?
 If you take out a Vitality Health Insurance policy you automatically are enrolled in the Vitality reward scheme.
-If you take out Vitality Life insurance and your monthly premium is over £30 (or £40 for joint plans), you can opt to have Wellness Optimiser included on your policy for an additional cost of £4.50 which gives you access to Vitality's premium rewards such as a free Apple Watch, half price Virgin Active Membership and free Starbucks Coffee.
+If you take out Vitality Life insurance and your monthly premium is over £30 (or £40 for joint plans), you can opt to have Wellness Optimiser included on your policy for an additional cost of £4.50 which gives you access to Vitality's premium rewards such as a discounted Apple watch, 40% off Virgin Active Membership and free Starbucks Coffee.
 As explained above, Vitality also have a "Lite" option which gives you access to a limited number of benefits so long as your premium is over £8 per month and comes at a cost of £1.75.

 When you take out a plan (be it health insurance or life insurance with Wellness Optimiser) you are given a Vitality status.
 You start on bronze and can progress to silver, gold and ultimately platinum.
 The more effort you make to be healthy the more Vitality points you earn and you can increase your status to Silver, Gold or even Platinum.
 The higher your Vitality status the better and greater the rewards you receive.
 Every member has a login area called the Vitality member zone.
 The screenshot below (click to enlarge) shows my member area.